elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-approach-and-withdrawal-emotions-differ-in-terms-of-brain-activation.md

 url: /learn/psychology/questions/how-do-approach-and-withdrawal-emotions-differ-in-terms-of-brain-activation
 score: -1.0
 related_article1:
-    id: 164527
+    id: 164533
-    title: What is the significance of the cingulate cortex in emotion monitoring?
+    title: >-
+        What have neuroimaging studies revealed about the correlation between physical and social pain?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-the-cingulate-cortex-in-emotion-monitoring
+    url: /learn/psychology/questions/what-have-neuroimaging-studies-revealed-about-the-correlation-between-physical-and-social-pain
 related_article2:
-    id: 164542
+    id: 164539
-    title: How are memory and learning affected by neurological disorders?
+    title: >-
+        What are the strengths and limitations of using converging methods in psychological research?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-memory-and-learning-affected-by-neurological-disorders
+    url: /learn/psychology/questions/what-are-the-strengths-and-limitations-of-using-converging-methods-in-psychological-research
 related_article3:
-    id: 164541
+    id: 164534
-    title: What is brain plasticity, and how does it facilitate adaptation and learning?
+    title: >-
+        How does stress impact cognitive functions and mental health?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-brain-plasticity-and-how-does-it-facilitate-adaptation-and-learning
+    url: /learn/psychology/questions/how-does-stress-impact-cognitive-functions-and-mental-health
 related_article4:
-    id: 164540
+    id: 164538
-    title: How do neurotransmitter systems influence emotion regulation and cognitive functions?
+    title: >-
+        How do executive functions like cognitive control and flexibility contribute to effective decision-making?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-neurotransmitter-systems-influence-emotion-regulation-and-cognitive-functions
+    url: /learn/psychology/questions/how-do-executive-functions-like-cognitive-control-and-flexibility-contribute-to-effective-decisionmaking
 related_article5:
-    id: 164529
+    id: 164542
-    title: What is the relationship between arousal and valence in emotional classification?
+    title: >-
+        How are memory and learning affected by neurological disorders?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-relationship-between-arousal-and-valence-in-emotional-classification
+    url: /learn/psychology/questions/how-are-memory-and-learning-affected-by-neurological-disorders
 ---

 &nbsp;